 Under the proposed amendments, cannabis businesses would be licensed within existing commercial spaces, including along Hollister Avenue in Old Town, and would be subject to existing City regulations for signage, outdoor lighting, and business operation.
 As a result, cannabis businesses would not increase light and glare outside the City.
 The proposed amendments would implement the land use designations established in the GP/CLUP and therefore the type of uses occurring in these locations would be consistent with land uses analyzed in the GP/CLUP FEIR.
-Consequently, the potential impact on visual resources from the proposed amendments would not be greater than impacts identified in the GP/CLUP FEIR and would not affect the policies cited as mitigation for this type of impact.
+Consequently, the potential impact on visual resources from the proposed amendments would not affect the policies cited as mitigation for this type of impact.